cogeotiff/rio-tiler/docs/src/readers.md

 - **point()**: Read the pixel values of a DataArray for a given `lon, lat` coordinates.
 By default the coordinates are considered to be in WGS84.

     ```python
-    from rio_tiler.io import XarrayReader
+    from rio_tiler.io import DataArrayReader
     from rio_tiler.models import PointData

-    with XarrayReader(data) as src:
+    with DataArrayReader(data) as src:
         # src.point(lon, lat, coord_crs)
         pt = src.point(-100, 25)
         assert isinstance(pt, PointData)